browserengineering/book/book/text.md

 =======

 The last chapter introduced a browser that laid out characters in a grid.
-Now it does standard English text layout:
+Now it does standard English text layout, so:

-- Text is laid out word-by-word
+- text is laid out word-by-word;
-- Lines are split at word boundaries
+- lines are split at word boundaries;
-- Text can be bold or italic
+- text can be bold or italic;
-- Text of different sizes can be mixed
+- and text of different sizes can be mixed.

 You can now use our browser to read an essay, a blog post, or even a book!